railwayapp/docs/src/docs/guides/database-migration-guide.md

 In the early stages of Railway, we introduced "Plugins", a foundational part of our offering.
 They were databases deployed from Docker images with a fixed version, no data persistence, and no way to customize the database to your needs.

 ### Database Services
-Some of our newest features - Volumes, Docker Image Deployments, TCP Proxy - open the door for deploying databases as services, complete with data persistence, flexible configuration and management, and connectivity from the external network.
+Some of our newest features - [Volumes](/reference/volumes), [Docker Image Deployments](/develop/services#docker-image), [TCP Proxy](https://docs.railway.app/deploy/exposing-your-app#tcp-proxying) - open the door for deploying databases as services, complete with data persistence, flexible configuration and management, and connectivity over the public Internet or [private network](/reference/private-networking).

+In fact, we have [updated our official databases](https://blog.railway.app/p/launch-01-next-gen-databases) to deploy from templates, built as database services using all of the features above, utilizing the `latest` image versions available in Docker Hub.

 ## Why Migrate?

-There are several primary reasons why this migration is beneficial -
+There are several key reasons why this migration is beneficial -

 1. Data Security
 2. Modern Architecture